2012-01-03

 Pernicious Local Variable Initialization

-Again and again I see programmers doing the following:
+Again and again I see programmers writing code like the following:

 else

-The practice was not always bad.
-It started back in the dark ages of the first C compilers, when it was kind of a necessity.
+The practice of indiscriminately pre-initializing all variables was not always wrong.
+It started back in the dark ages of the first C compilers, when it was kind of necessary.
 Compilers back then had a combination of unfortunate characteristics:

-1. They required all local variables in a function to be declared up-front.
+1. They required all local variables within a function to be declared up-front.

-Back in those days, accidental use of uninitialized variables was a very common mistake, leading to many a monstrous bug.
+Back in those days, accidental reading of uninitialized variables was a very common mistake, leading to many a monstrous bug.
 (See michael.gr - The Mother of All Bugs.)
-After having to troubleshoot and fix a few bugs of this kind in the first few days on the job, a new programmer would quickly learn to always pre-initialize every single local variable without asking why.
+After having to troubleshoot and fix a few bugs of this kind, every new programmer would quickly learn to always pre-initialize every single local variable without asking why.

-The practice of blindly pre-initializing variables continued well into the first half of the 1990s, even though by that time C and C++ compilers were capable of issuing warnings about uninitialized variables, because programmers were in the habit of either not enabling, or deliberately disabling, the warnings.
-Apparently, programmers would rather not have a piece of software suggest that it is smarter than themselves.
-(Besides, the pleasure of making undetected mistakes always was very popular, and still remains popular, judging by the universal trendiness of untyped scripting languages.)
+The practice of blindly pre-initializing everything continued well into the 1990s, even though by that time C and C++ compilers were fully capable of issuing warnings about uninitialized variables.
+The practice continued because programmers were refusing to believe that they could be out-smarted by a compiler, so they were either not enabling, or deliberately disabling the associated warnings.
+Apparently, programmers would rather make undetected mistakes than have a piece of software embarrass them by pointing out their mistakes to them.
+(And the trend continues strong today, judging by the universal trendiness of untyped programming languages.)

-After decades of blindly pre-initializing everything, it became a cargo cult habit, so programmers keep doing this today without really knowing why they are doing it, nor asking themselves if there are any downsides to this practice.
+After decades of blindly pre-initializing everything, it became a cargo cult habit, so programmers keep doing this today, also in modern languages like Java and C#, without really knowing why they are doing it, nor asking themselves if there are any downsides to this practice.

 And as it turns out, there are.

-First of all, there is a violation of the principle of least surprise.
-When I see a variable being initialized to a certain value, I have to assume that this value has a certain role to play in the algorithm which follows.
-For example, seeing an integer being set to zero makes me think that what follows must be a loop using that integer as an accumulating sum; seeing a string variable being initialized with an empty string literal makes me expect a loop which will keep adding parts to it.
-So, when that's what I expect, it is rather disappointing when I look further down only to discover that none of that happens, and the value of the variable is just overwritten with something entirely different.
+First of all, there is a violation of the Principle of Least Astonishment (W).
+When I see that a variable is initialized to a certain value, I am tempted to assume, based on the type of the variable and the initial value, that it has a certain role to play in the algorithm which follows.
+For example, seeing an integer variable being initialized with zero prepares me to see this variable being used as a counter, or as an accumulating sum; when that is what I expect, it is rather disappointing to look further down only to discover that none of that happens, and the variable is overwritten with something entirely different before it is ever used.

 However, that's just a minor annoyance.

-Luckily, modern compilers are not only capable of warning you if you attempt to use an uninitialized variable, but also warning you when you engage in Pernicious Local Variable Initialization.
-(They are just being polite and calling it "unnecessary" or "superfluous" instead of "pernicious".)
-Alas, programmers that keep making this mistake tend to have that warning disabled, too.
+Luckily, modern compilers are not only capable of issuing a warning if you attempt to use an uninitialized variable; they are also capable of issuing a warning when you unnecessarily initialize a variable.
+Alas, programmers that keep making these mistakes tend to have both of those warnings disabled.

 1 comment: